 - Eat plenty of fibre (bran, prunes, raisins, cereals, leafy vegetables)

 - Eat a tablespoon of ground linseeds every day

 - Drink plenty, but not excessive, quantities of water

 - Have a regular routine in the morning

 - Try not to ignore the call to open your bowels.
 If you need to go – go!

-- Take your time and try to stay until you have a good result.
+- Take your time on the toilet and try to stay until you have a good result

-- Exercise regularly – it reduces the time a motion takes to pass through
+- Exercise regularly – it reduces the time a stool takes to pass

 - Avoid constipating medications if possible (codeine, opiates)